swiftlang/swift/docs/Windows.md

 3. `apple/swift-clang` into a folder named `clang`
 5. `apple/swift-llvm` into a folder named `llvm`
 5. `apple/swift` into a folder named `swift`
-- Currently, other repositories in the Swift project have not been tested, and may not be supported.
+- Currently, other repositories in the Swift project have not been tested and may not be supported.

 ### 3. Build ICU
 1. Download and extract the [ICU source code](http://site.icu-project.org/download) to a folder named `icu` in the same directory as the other Swift project repositories.